tomahc/postfix-postq/README.md

   -e, --errors          					       Show error messages
 ```

 I was pretty much annoyed to create ridiculous chains of grep and awk commands over and over again.
-So I decided to build this script, where I can easily find the IDs I am searching for.
+So I decided to build this script, where I can easily find the IDs I am looking for.

 ```postq``` can group its output by sender and rcpt, give you the errors messages and return IDs as stdin for ```postsuper```.